pmp-p/untitled-asteroids-pyray/README.md

 * Raylib package installed on your computer
 * Python (installed with pip)
 * Knowledge of utilizing API's
-* Requests module is installed
-* Knowledge of using pygbag module to run programs on the browser
+* Knowledge of running programs in browsers with Pygbag and Asyncio modules
+* Requests module installed
+* Pygbag module installed
+* Asyncio module installed

 ## To run the program in your terminal: